AdobeDocs/platform-learn.en/help/queries/understanding-data-usage-patterns-with-query-service.md

 ---
 title: Understanding Data Usage Patterns with Query Service
-description: This video shares tips and best practices for running queries in the query editor in the Platform user interface, PSQL clients, business intelligence (BI) solutions and the HTTP API.
+description: This video shares tips and best practices for running queries in the query editor interface, PSQL clients, business intelligence (BI) solutions and the HTTP API.
 feature: query-service
 topics:
 kt: kt-3715